 Subsidized Direct Loan Program — Students with calculated financial need may borrow under the Subsidized Direct Loan Program.
 Under the Subsidized Direct Loan Program, the federal government pays the interest on the loan while students are in school and during their grace period.
 Note 1: students must be enrolled at least half-time to be eligible for the Subsidized Direct Loan Program.
 Note 2: A student’s EFC is taken into consideration when determining his/her eligibility for a Subsidized Direct Loan.

-The following tables are the maximum amounts dependent and independent students can borrow each year.
+The following are the maximum amounts dependent and independent students can borrow each year.

 (excluding dependent students whose parents are ineligible for PLUS)